Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: in-plane sublattice wave-function ratio

 \section{in-plane sublattice wave-function ratio}

-In this section, we analyze the quantity $\circ_\pm/\bullet_\pm$, i.e. , in-plane sublattice wave-function ratio (ISWR).
-The ISWR, often interpreted as a sublattice pseudospin, provides a compact description of the internal phase structure~\cite{pseudo-spin-1,pseudo-spin-2}.
+In this section, we analyze the quantities $A_\downarrow/B_\downarrow$ and $A_\uparrow/B_\uparrow$, i.e., in-plane sublattice wave-function ratios (ISWRs).
+Each ISWR, often interpreted as a sublattice pseudospin, provides a compact description of the internal phase structure~\cite{pseudo-spin-1,pseudo-spin-2}.
 Although the ISWR is not directly observable, it offers valuable insight into the structure of decaying modes.
 Since the effects of $\delta_x$, $k_y$, and $\gamma_4$ were found to be small, we consider the Hamiltonian matrix $H'$ with these parameters set to zero.
 We further define $H''$ as the Hamiltonian obtained from $H'$ by setting $\gamma_3=0$.
-The same notation is used for the corresponding wave functions $(\circ_\pm,\bullet_\pm)$ and for $\xi$.
+The same notation is used for the corresponding wave functions $(A_\downarrow, B_\downarrow, A_\uparrow, B_\uparrow)$ and for $\xi$.
 From the secular equation of $H''$, we obtain